stealthBS/demo1-repo/AI notes.md

 <h3 align="center">Quick Takeaways of AI tools asset</h3>

 It contains a quick note of important AI tools and with their purpose & use, so whenever we need help of any AI tool for our related works then we can easily implement from here (as it's a summarized to AI tools) without spending time in searching AI tools in online anymore.
 This will help us to be independent, self-sufficient, self-reliant and self-believe, can take care of ourself easily to some extend, and also help us to perfom multi-tasking.

+So, there are many text generation Natural Language Processing (NLP) Tools or Text Generation/Conversation AI tools (Generative AI chatbots tools) e.g. OpenAI's ChatGPT, Google's Gemini, Google's Bard, Microsoft's Copilot, xAI's Grok, Meta's Meta AI, DeepMind's DeepSeek.

 ---